 Durable results: >90% of patients are infection free at 1 year post treatment

-After removing the infected joint prosthesis, bone and soft tissue, the surgeon places a VT-X7 spacer and negative pressure dressing, connecting them to a negative pressure pump with instillation capabilities.
+After removing the infected joint prosthesis, bone and soft tissue, the surgeon places a VT-X7 spacer and fluid management dressing, connecting them to an irrigation pump.

 Place VT-X7 spacer

-Over the course of one week in the hospital, more than 150 cycles of VT-X7 antibiotics are administered to the joint space through the VT-X7 spacer, allowed to penetrate and then withdrawn using negative pressure.
+Over the course of one week in the hospital, more than 150 cycles of VT-X7 antibiotics are administered to the joint space through the VT-X7 spacer, allowed to penetrate and then withdrawn prior to initiation of the next cycle.

 150+ cycles of VT-X7